-Trees and other vegetation are the leading cause of power outages in the Southeast.
-Fallen trees can not only interrupt power to customers, they can also, in some extreme cases, tear down the entire line and break the poles that hold the line in place.
-Downed lines pose a serious danger to the public.
+If trees or tree limbs fall and tear down power lines, the downed power lines may still be energized while in the air or on the ground.
 If you see a downed line, always assume it is energized and stay away.
-Never try to drive over a downed power line.
-If you see a downed line, contact Duke Energy Progress' outage reporting line at 800-419-6356.
+Never touch or try to drive over a downed power line.
+If you see a downed line, immediately contact the Duke Energy outage reporting line at 800.777.9898.

 Will I be notified before a tree crew comes to cut trees in my yard?

 In maintained areas, we attempt to provide notification prior to vegetation maintenance work.
 Notification may be made via door hanger, telephone call, letter, in-person contact or a combination of these methods.
 A point of contact will be provided should you have questions or concerns about the upcoming vegetation work.
 If our attempts to notify you are unsuccessful, work will proceed without further direct notification.

 There are instances when a tree must be trimmed or removed without prior notification.

 How often does Duke Energy trim or cut trees?

 Duke Energy trims trees to provide reliable service to our customers.
 Planned maintenance is prioritized by evaluating reliability data, field conditions and other specific information.

 There are instances when a tree must be trimmed or removed outside of planned maintenance.